Sonoma-Labs/sonoma-labs-cli/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our Contributing Guide for more details!

 ## Security